pirovc/ganon/docs/index.md

   -t , --threads

 advanced arguments:
   -p , --max-fp         Max. false positive for bloom filters.
 Mutually exclusive --filter-size.
-Defaults to 0.05 or
+Defaults to 0.001 with
-                        0.001 with --hibf. (default: None) -f , --filter-size    Fixed size for filter in Megabytes (MB).
-Mutually exclusive --max-fp. (default: 0) -k , --kmer-size      The k-mer size to split sequences. (default: 19) -w , --window-size    The window-size to build filter with minimizers. (default: 31) -s , --hash-functions
+                        --filter-type hibf or 0.05 with --filter-type ibf. (default: None) -k , --kmer-size      The k-mer size to split sequences. (default: 19) -w , --window-size    The window-size to build filter with minimizers. (default: 31) -s , --hash-functions
                         The number of hash functions for the interleaved bloom filter [0-5].
 0 to detect optimal value.
                         (default: 4)
+  -f , --filter-size    Fixed size for filter in Megabytes (MB).
+Mutually exclusive --max-fp.
+Only valid for --filter-
+                        type ibf. (default: 0)
   -j , --mode           Create smaller or faster filters at the cost of classification speed or database size,
                         respectively [avg, smaller, smallest, faster, fastest].
 If --filter-size is used, smaller/smallest refers to the false positive rate.
-By default, an average value is calculated to balance classification speed and database size. (default: avg) -y , --min-length     Skip sequences smaller then value defined.
-0 to not skip any sequence. (default: 0) --hibf                Builds an HIBF with raptor/chopper (v3). --mode, --filter-size and --min-length will be ignored.
+By default, an average value is calculated to balance classification speed and database size.
+Only valid for --filter-type ibf. (default: avg)
+  -y , --min-length     Skip sequences smaller then value defined.
+0 to not skip any sequence.
+Only valid for --filter-
+                        type ibf. (default: 0)
+  -v , --filter-type    Variant of bloom filter to use [hibf, ibf]. hibf requires raptor >= v3.0.1 installed or binary
-                        This option will set --max-fp 0.001 as default. (default: False)
+                        path set with --raptor-path. --mode, --filter-size and --min-length will be ignored with hibf. hibf will set --max-fp 0.001 as default. (default: hibf)

 optional arguments:
   --restart             Restart build/update from scratch, do not try to resume from the latest possible step.